Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

     Checkpointing saves the state of a running process to a checkpointing image file.
 Using this image file, the process can later be continued (restarted) from where it left off.

-Another motivation is to use checkpoint/restart to split long running jobs into several shorter ones.
-This might improve the overall job throughput, since shorter jobs can "fill holes" in the job queue.
+Other motivations to use checkpoint/restart are:

+* enable your jobs to run longer than walltime limit
+* improve your jobs’ throughput by exploiting the holes in the Slurm schedule
+* extend interactive sessions by saving & restarting where you left off
+* debug long-running jobs by pausing just before the error & restarting from that point multiple times

 Here is an extreme example from literature for the waste of large computing resources due to missing
 checkpoints: